-For example, in a WeChat article not related to race, in which no one involved is Black, there’s the sentence, “Right when the assistant saw the news, he also had a ‘Black person question mark’ expression.”
-In another article, about cell phones, the author writes, “When faced with Chinese-made Gaorui mobile phone’s 3,000 yuan selling price, consumers used to paying 2,499 yuan, 1,999 yuan, or even 999 yuan for a flagship model should all have a ‘Black person question mark’ expression.”
+For example, in a WeChat article unrelated to race, there’s the sentence: “Right when the assistant saw the news, he also had a ‘Black person question mark’ expression.”
+In another article about cell phones, the author writes, “When faced with Chinese-made Gaorui mobile phone’s 3,000 yuan selling price, consumers used to paying 2,499 yuan, 1,999 yuan, or even 999 yuan for a flagship model should all have a ‘Black person question mark’ expression.”

 Sound like positive strides toward color-blindness?
-Actually, Shivers points out that although the applications of this expression have moved beyond a Black context, “Black person question mark,” no matter where or how it is used, will always be connected back to Black people as a kind of cultural geography.
-That is, whichever body performs the “Black person question mark” gesture will be perceived as acting Black regardless of its race, because the confused gesture has been internalized as a Black act.
+Actually, Shivers points out that although the applications of this expression have moved beyond a racial context, “Black person question mark,” no matter where or how it is used, will always be connected back to black people as a kind of cultural geography; the confused gesture has been internalized as a black act.

-Furthermore, Shivers mentions that the idea of a questioning Black person is also rooted in the minstrel tradition.
-Minstrelsy had its own set of Black stock characters from Uncle Tom to Zip Coon to Buck, from Pickaninny to Jezebel to Mammy to Jim Crow.
+Furthermore, Shivers mentions that the idea of a questioning black person is also rooted in the minstrel tradition.
+Minstrelsy had its own set of stock characters from Uncle Tom and Zip Coon to Buck, Pickaninny, Jezebel, Mammy and Jim Crow.
 “Black person question mark” relates to the Tambo and Bones minstrel characters whom audiences appreciated for their simple-mindedness.

 A visual play on words that both says Black person “黑人” and black dog “黑犬.”
 (WeChat)

-Even some WeChat users who have Black friends or experience with Black communities are unable to separate Black person question marks from Black people.
-Writing about her trip to Ghana with volunteer organization AIESEC, a student from the Communication University of China admits through her chapter’s WeChat account that Black people “usually emerge in my stickers and funny jokes.
-Therefore, after I arrived [in Ghana] I finally realized the old me had a lot of areas of misunderstanding about Black people.”
+Writing about her trip to Ghana with volunteer organization AIESEC, a student from the Communication University of China admits through her chapter’s WeChat account that black people “usually emerge in my stickers and funny jokes.
+Therefore, after I arrived [in Ghana] I finally realized the old me had a lot of areas of misunderstanding.”

 “African Chief” (WeChat)